chinwe2020/war/project_1/README.md

 1) Define required constants
     - 1.1 define players (one and two[computer?])
     - 1.2 define how to win (playerOneCard > player2card) || (player2card > player1card)
+    - 1.3 define deck
+        1.3.1 show the deck
+        1.3.2 shuffle the deck
+        1.3.3 divide the deck

 2) Define required variables used to track the state of the game
-    - 2.1 use an array to iterate through the deck
+    - 2.0 redefine each players half deck
-    - 2.2 define varible turn to determine whos turn it is to show a card
+    - 2.1 define varible turn to determine whos turn it is to show a card
+    - 2.2 use an array to iterate through the half deck
     - 2.3 define var to dertemine who wins the hand and adds it to their score
     - 2.4 define var to keep score